Baseball players say talks futile, tell MLB to order return

 While the NBA, NHL and MLS have figured out deals to return in this summer of the coronavirus, baseball has descended into the fractious labour strife that led to eight work stoppages from 1972-95.
 The union has seethed followed a collective bargaining agreement in late 2016 that led to relatively flat salaries for five straight years, an unsuccessful grievance accusing the Chicago Cubs of manipulating third baseman Kris Bryant's service time to delay his eligibility for free agency and a grievance accusing teams of improperly using revenue sharing proceeds, a process the union calls “tanking.”

+These raw negotiations heighten the chance of a spring training lockout after the current collective bargaining agreement expires on Dec.
+1, 2021.

+“Given your continued insistence on hundreds of millions of dollars of additional pay reductions, we assume these negotiations are at an end,” union chief negotiator Bruce Meyer wrote in a letter to Deputy Commissioner Dan Halem on Saturday that was obtained by The Associated Press.
+“If it is your intention to unilaterally impose a season, we again request that you inform us and our members of how many games you intend to play and when and where players should report.
+It is unfair to leave players and the fans hanging at this point, and further delay risks compromising health and safety.
+We demand that you inform us of your plans by close of business on Monday.”

-Players and MLB agreed to a deal March 26 calling for prorated salaries, a deal that included $170 million in salary advances and a guarantee of service time for 2020 even if no games are played.
+Players and MLB agreed to a deal on March 26 calling for prorated salaries, $170 million in salary advances and a guarantee of service time for 2020 even if no games are played.

 “The solidarity of the players has never been more concentrated in years,” said Scott Boras, baseball's most high-profile agent, who has three clients on the union's eight-man executive subcommittee.